What is Content Promotion?

-Promoting your content is a comprehensive process that spans the multiple platforms where you hope to reach your target audience.
+Promoting your content is a comprehensive process that spans the multiple platforms where you hope to reach your target audience through paid content marketing.
 The right distribution plan will increase exposure to your content, increasing traffic and audience engagement rates.
 This introduces more prospects into your sales funnel and potentially increases your customers.

-Selecting the best content promotion platforms will depend on the types of content you are promoting and the audiences you are targeting.
-For example, if you are using social media to promote a piece to the younger millennial generation, then platforms such as Twitter will be more in line with this demographic.
+Selecting the best content promotion platforms will depend on the types of content you are promoting and the audiences you are hoping to target.
+For example, if you are using social media to promote a piece to the younger, millennial generation then platforms such as Twitter, Instagram, or Facebook will be more in line with this demographic.
 On the other hand, if you are trying to reach experienced professionals, you will bring in more interested readers through LinkedIn.

 To develop an effective content promotion plan, you must first identify your audience.
-You should know exactly who you are targeting and where they will be on their buyer’s journey.
+You should know exactly who you are targeting and where they will be on their buyer’s journey through journey maps.
 This information should inform the content you produce as well as help you identify the best channels for your content distribution plan.

-To maximize exposure, your plan should include a variety of platforms.
+To maximize exposure to your audience, your plan should include a variety of platforms.
 Consider the audiences that you can target through:

-• Major social media platforms (particularly Facebook, Twitter, LinkedIn, and Google+)
+• Major social media platforms (particularly Facebook, Twitter, Instagram, LinkedIn, and Google+)

 • Your email lists